oseen/IOH5Write/README.md

 Writing XDMF files
 ------------------
-The XDMF files is written *after* the simulation is finished by using the python script 'writeXDMF_b.py'.
+The XDMF files is written *after* the simulation is finished by using the python script 'writeXDMF_b_v2.py'.
 The script will, if not supplied with any additional arguments, parse the file 'h5Data/h5Data0.h5', and write the resulting XDMF files in a folder called 'xdmf_b'.
 Single XDMF-files will be created for the internalField/mesh data, and/or for patch/boundary data, and/or for each cloud of particles.
 Usage instructions can be given with the option --help.

-In case someone is interested, two (obsolete) Matlab-scripts that parse HDF5-files is also supplied.
-These do not have the same functionality or usability as the Python-script mentioned above, and they are not maintained and no patch/boundary writing is included.

 Testing
 -------
-Test the code by running the attached cavity tutorial with the attached ``./Allrun`` script.
+Test the code by running the inluded cavity or pitzdaily tutorial with the attached ``Allrun`` script.
 A directory called h5Data should be created, in which the file h5Data0.h5 is created.
 To use the code on other cases, look in the ``controlDict`` file in this case.

 Compatibility
 -------------
-The code should work with both OpenFOAM 2.2.x and 2.3.x.
-It was only tested with OpenFOAM-2.3.1.
+The code works with OpenFOAM-6.
+There is a chance that it works also with other versions but this was not tested yet.
 It is recommended to use HDF5 version 1.10.5 or newer (https://portal.hdfgroup.org/display/support/Download+HDF5).
 The testing is only done with GCC compilers.

 Known bugs and limitations